 “He’s his own person,” the former official said of Esper.
 “He’s not a yes man.
 He knows what is at stake and whose lives are on the line.”

-Esper takes the reins of the Pentagon as tensions in the Middle East spiked again this week, after the Trump administration recently accused Iran of masterminding attacks on oil tankers near the Strait of Hormuz, a major shipping route.
+Esper took over as acting Pentagon chief as tensions in the Middle East spiked, after the Trump administration recently accused Iran of masterminding attacks on oil tankers near the Strait of Hormuz, a major shipping route.
 Accounts differ on where exactly the drone, an RQ-4 Global Hawk, was shot down.
 Iran’s Islamic Revolutionary Guard Corps (IRGC) said it shot down an “intruding American spy drone” after it entered Iranian territory.
 But Lt.
 Gen. Joseph Guastella, the commander of U.S. Air Forces Central Command, disputed that account, telling reporters at the Pentagon by phone that the drone was shot down by an IRGC surface-to-air missile system while operating over the strait and fell into international waters.